BVLC/caffe/CONTRIBUTING.md

 * If you are reporting a build error that seems to be due to a bug in Caffe, please attach your build configuration (either Makefile.config or CMakeCache.txt) and the output of the make (or cmake) command.

 If only a small portion of the code/log is relevant to your issue, you may paste it directly into the post, preferably using Markdown syntax for code block: triple backtick ( \`\`\` ) to open/close a block.
-In other cases (multiple files, or long files), please **attach** them to the post - this greatly increases readability.
+In other cases (multiple files, or long files), please **attach** them to the post - this greatly improves readability.

 If the problem arises during a complex operation (e.g. large script using pycaffe, long network prototxt), please reduce the example to the minimal size that still causes the error.
 Also, minimize influence of external modules, data etc. - this way it will be easier for others to understand and reproduce your issue, and eventually help you.